 (106) Qualified Nonprofit Development--A Development which meets the requirements of Code, §42(h)(5), includes the required involvement of a Qualified Nonprofit Organization, and is seeking Competitive Housing Tax Credits.

 (107) Qualified Nonprofit Organization--An organization that meets the requirements of Code §42(h)(5)(C) for all purposes, and for an allocation in the nonprofit set-aside or subsequent transfer of the property, when applicable, meets the requirements of Tex.
-Gov’t Code §2306.6706, and §2306.6729, and Code, §42(h)(5.
+Gov't Code §2306.6706, and §2306.6729, and Code, §42(h)(5), including having a Controlling interest in the Development.

 (108) Reconstruction--The demolition of one or more residential buildings in an Existing Residential Development and the construction of Units on the same or another Development Site.
 At least one Unit must be reconstructed in order to qualify as Reconstruction.
 The total number of Units to be reconstructed will be determined by program requirements.
 Developments using Multifamily Direct Loan funds are required to follow the applicable federal requirements.

 (109) Rehabilitation--The improvement or modification of an Existing Residential Development through alteration, incidental addition or enhancement.
-The term includes the demolition of an Existing Residential Development and the Reconstruction of a Development on the Development Site, but does not include Adaptive Reuse. (§2306.004(26-a)) More specifically, Rehabilitation is the repair, refurbishment and/or replacement of existing mechanical and/or structural components, fixtures and finishes.
+The term includes the demolition of an Existing Residential Development and the Reconstruction of any Development Units on the Development Site, but does not include Adaptive Reuse. (§2306.004(26-a)) More specifically, Rehabilitation is the repair, refurbishment and/or replacement of existing mechanical and/or structural components, fixtures and finishes.
 Rehabilitation will correct deferred maintenance, reduce functional obsolescence to the extent possible and may include the addition of: energy efficient components and appliances, life and safety systems; site and resident amenities; and other quality of life improvements typical of new residential Developments.

 (110) Relevant Supply--The supply of Comparable Units in proposed and Unstabilized Developments targeting the same population including:

-(A) the proposed subject Units;
+(A) The proposed subject Units;

 (B) Comparable Units in another proposed development within the PMA with a priority Application over the subject, based on the Department's evaluation process described in §11.201(6) of this chapter (relating to Procedural Requirements for Application Submission) that may not yet have been presented to the Board for consideration of approval; and